 Played straight the episode "Let It Bleed" of Supernatural.
 The mooks who guarded Lisa and Ben heard fighting noises outside the room, and went there one by one.

 Alphas had a pair of guards (working for the protagonists, actually) who are given one order: do not open the cell.
-So, when Parish requests a glass of water immediately afterward, they naturally get it for him.
-It couldn't have been more than a half an hour before they're dead.
-Parish even points out as he's killing them that they should really follow orders.
+Shortly thereafter Parish stabs himself in the neck, so they open the door to stop him bleeding to death.
+Parish, an immortal alpha with a Healing Factor, points out as he's killing them that they should really follow orders.

 Lampshaded by Michael's voiceover in Burn Notice.
 The two thugs who are supposed to be guarding a kidnapped kid are watching a baseball game on TV instead.
 Michael snarks that poorly-timed ball games have brought down dictatorships.